JAHANZAIB571/telegram-echo-bot/README.md

-# telegram-echo-bot
-A simple Telegram bot built with Python that echoes your messages with bold text and emojis.
-Perfect for beginners to explore bot development! 🤖✨
+A simple Telegram bot that echoes back your messages with bold text and emojis!
+Built with Python and pyTelegramBotAPI, this is a perfect starter project for anyone learning to code or experimenting with Telegram bots.

+Features ✨
+Echo Functionality: Sends back whatever you type (except commands) in bold and uppercase with emojis.
+Commands: /start for a welcome message, /help for usage instructions.
+Terminal Logging: Logs every action in the terminal with timestamps.
+Easy Setup: One file, one dependency, and you’re good to go!